9. Maeser Example (with Flask & User Management)#

 """

-Here we are creating RAG pipelines (Karl G. Maeser, BYU, and combined pipeline) and register them as named branches.
+Here we are creating RAG pipelines (Karl G. Maeser, BYU, and combined pipeline).
+These will be registered as separate chat branches in the web interface.

 # Multigroup